trinibots/trinfinity/README.md

 - SillyTavern 1.17.0+ (Release or Staging)
 - Brave / Chrome recommended
-- Does not require Moonlit Echoes — fully standalone
+- Does not require other UI interfaces — fully standalone

 ## License

-MIT — do whatever you want with it, just credit trinity (trinachronism).
+MIT — do whatever you want with it, just credit trinity (trinachronism on Discord).

 ---

-*Built with coffee and Claude.*
+*built with caffeine, neurospicy inspiration and AI assistance.*